 A language is just part of a locale.
 For instance, "de" as the language code does not tell you where German is spoken.
 In the countries that use German as an official language, they have different sorting order, different number formats, and so on.
 In other words, language is not always sufficient to precisely define a locale.

-For each country, there is country code.
+For each country, there is a country code.
 Country codes are defined by ISO 3166, another international standard.
 It assigns two- and three-letter abbreviations for each country in the world.
 In contrast to the language codes, country codes are set uppercase.
-For instance, "CA" for Canada, "FR" for France, "US" for USA.
+For instance, "CA" for Canada, "FR" for France, "US" for the USA.

 As you may guess, a more geographically specific language (a locale) can be indicated by the language code and the country code.
 For instance, "fr-CA" is the locale having the French language in Canada.